s-ragen/MOM6_topography/README.md

 The generate_grids.sh file creates grids for the ocean and the atmosphere as well as mosaic files for the model components.
 It requires the MIDAS Python package (https://github.com/mjharriso/MIDAS).
 Modify the generate_grids.sh to include the path to MIDAS on your machine.
 Then run the script from the command line.
 Running this script will generate new netcdf files.

 Copy all the newly created netcdf files into the INPUT/ directory within your MOM6 run directory.
 If you'd like, take a look at the topography file you generated (twopole_topography.nc) using the view_grids.ipynb notebook.
+Also ensure that the RIVER/river_destination_field_new is in the INPUT/ directory as well.

 Before running MOM6, you will need to update runtime parameters in the MOM6 input parameters.
 Ensure that the MOM_input file in your run directory contains the following parameters:
 TOPO_CONFIG = "file"